We have several programs for adolescents and youth, young adults, and adults who want to become drug or alcohol free.

 Impaired Driver Rehabilitation Program (formerly CRASH)

-Howard Center offers Vermont State approved Impaired Driver Rehabilitation Program (IDRP) IDRP classes for individuals who have had their license suspended because of an impaired driving violation.
-Individuals must attend the IDRP classes before they can have their license reinstated.
-First-time and multiple impaired driving offenders seeking reinstatement of driving privileges and court ordered participants are eligible.
-Clients may choose between evening or weekend sessions.
+Howard Center offers the Vermont State approved Impaired Driver Rehabilitation Program (IDRP) for individuals who have had their license suspended because of an impaired driving violation.
+Individuals may need to complete the IDRP before they can have their driving privileges reinstated.

-IDRP provides assessment, education, and referral following license suspension resulting from a drinking and driving conviction.
-Howard Center offers several options for completing the program, including monthly and weekend programs.
+The IDRP offers the State of Vermont specific evaluation, 10-hour education, referral to treatment, and review of any other applicable requirements for driving privilege reinstatement.
+Howard Center offers several options for completing the program, including evaluation appointments and monthly and weekend programs.

 Clients may refer themselves or they are referred by the Department of Motor Vehicles or the Chittenden County State’s Attorney Office.